The food truck trend is blossoming in Salt Lake City. So says John T. Edge, who writes about culinary trends around the country.

 "It's been nice, it brings other people out, and it offers variety," said Chow.

-www.chowtruck.com, her 2,800 Twitter followers and 1,350 Facebook friends.
+She schedules her truck's locations a week in advance, and gets the word out through her website at www.chowtruck.com, her 2,800 Twitter followers and 1,350 Facebook friends.
 Stephen Helfenbein, owner of Better Burger, got into the business "by way of access to the product," he said, explaining that his father owns Ken's Beef in Moab.
 His food truck offers burgers made from 100 percent grass-fed beef.
 You can also get a Cali's Veggie Rice Burger or a turkey burger from Wight's Farm Fresh Turkey in Ogden.

 To find where Better Burger will be serving up its food, check its weekly schedule at www.betterburgertruck.com.